-After that contract, my wife and I went travelling around Europe for six months.
-We had been away for a few months, and had to leave France to renew our visa, so we headed across the border to Switzerland.
+After that contract, my wife and I went traveling around Europe for six months.
+We had been away for a few months and had to leave France to renew our visa, so we headed across the border to Switzerland.

 During my time there, we consolidated much of their treasury work globally to this one office.
 Which included a large debt portfolio, the global FX portfolio, and involvement in most cross-border financing.
 It was an incredible experience, a very cool job and a great team of people.
 14 years later, gaining Swiss Citizenship along the way, my wife and I headed back to Perth.

 How would you describe the culture at CVCheck?